There’s just something about Edinburgh.

 But, importantly for someone who sees Edinburgh as a place to live rather than simply visiting as a tourist, I’ve dived a little deeper into the city and what it’s about, and come up loving it.

-The best thing about Edinburgh to me, is even the tourist hubs are still amazing areas (or maybe I’m just saying that because I’m still really a tourist).
+The best thing about Edinburgh to me, is even the tourist hubs are still amazing areas.
 I can imagine taking a lunch break and sitting in Grassmarket looking up at the castle.
-I love that you can go shopping on a street overshadowed by a monolithic gothic monument and surrounded by beautiful gardens.
-And if you want a bit of nature, you’ve got it literally at the end of the Royal Mile.
+I love that you can go shopping on a street overshadowed by a monolithic gothic monument, surrounded by beautiful gardens and overlooked by a castle.
+And if you want a bit of nature, you’ve got a volcano literally at the end of the Royal Mile.

 Here are just some of my highlights of the city.